mildred-prog/quiz-time/README.md

 The site was deployed to GitHub pages.
  The steps to deploy are as follows:
 - In the GitHub repository, navigate to the Settings tab
-- From the source section drop-down menu, select the Master Branch
+- From the source section drop-down menu, select the main Branch
-Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
+Once the main branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
 The live link can be found here - https://mildred-prog.github.io/quiz-time/index.html

 ### Bugs